It should be noted that in the last few thousand

 The First Born concept of hierarchy was far more predatory

 and piratical.
-Essentially, it was all about the divine right of the big fish to eat the
+Essentially, it was all about the divine right

-concept of duty owed to inferiors, a responsibility
+there was at least a theoretical concept of duty owed to inferiors, a responsibility

 of the higher levels to guide and oversee lower levels.
 Among

 the First Born, a lower level was merely lunch.
 Absolutely

 nothing was owed to those beneath you.

-The First Born’s view of the Iss Faith, reinforced the notions of dynamism
+The First Born’s view of the Iss Faith, reinforced the

-highest form of life (after the now deceased tree), was Man, who took
+The highest form of life (after the now deceased tree), was Man, who took

 the initiative to break out of his seed.
 For the First Born the lesson

 was clear: Will, initiative, confidence, dynamism, whatever you call it,